stub How to Buy Tezos | Buy XTZ in 4 Steps (November 2025) – Securities.io

 Tezos Investor

-How to Buy Tezos | Buy XTZ in 4 Steps (June 2023)
+How to Buy Tezos | Buy XTZ in 4 Steps (November 2025)

 mm

-To learn more visit our Investing in Tezos guide.
+To learn more, visit our Investing in Tezos guide.

 How to Buy Tezos (XTZ) in 4 Steps

-3. Make a deposit – Debit Card, Credit Card, Wire Transfer, or Bitcoin.
+Make a Deposit – Fund your account using a Debit Card, Credit Card, Wire Transfer, or Bitcoin.

 We list the top 6 exchanges that offer the ability to buy Tezos (XTZ) cryptocurrency with a credit card or debit card.